JesseB-Kit/drawing_nn/readme.md

 I made this project to get myself more familiar with deep learning and how to implement on-device deep learning (the latter still needs work).
 The idea is to create an app with the Flutter framework to get a cross-platform app and develop a convolutional neural network with Keras and convert that to a Tensorflowlite model.

 In the end a user should be able to draw on the app, regardless of platform, and get a classification back within a reasonable amount of time.
-I'm uploading the code now since I have to turn it in but the app is not finished yet, the data input for the model is not ready yet.
+I'm uploading the code now since I have to turn it in but the app is not finished yet, the data input for the model is a little bit more difficult.

 - [x] Flutter App
 - [x] Keras convolutional neural network